hellohaptik/docs_haptik/docs/bot-analytics/overview.md

 ![TopQueries](assets/Overview9.png)

+NEED INFORMATION

 ## ***Bot Automation***

 ![BotAutomation](assets/Overview7.png)

 The next section is Bot Automation.
 Bot Automation percentage tells us about what percentage of the conversations did not have either a bot break or an agent involved for the selected duration of time.

-In the graph, the X axis is the time and the Y axis represents Bot Automation Percentage.
+In the graph, the X axis is the time and the Y axis represents Bot Automation %.

-> **Bot Automation Formula** = No. of conversations did not have a bot break or a an agent response / Total no. of conversations
+> **Bot Automation Formula** = No. of conversations did not have a bot break or have an agent response / Total no. of conversations

 Below are the scenarios where bot breaks could possibly take place -